Brockton Rox (2002–2024): Logos and uniforms

 The official colors of the Brockton Rox are navy blue, red, and silver.
-The primary logo consists of the "Rox" wordmark in red with navy blue outline, with a pair of boxing gloves (an allusion to two boxers from Brockton: Rocky Marciano and Marvelous Marvin Hagler).
+The primary logo formerly consisted of the "Rox" wordmark in red with navy blue outline, with a pair of boxing gloves (an allusion to two boxers from Brockton: Rocky Marciano and Marvelous Marvin Hagler).
+In 2024, the Rox began using a modified version of the Chicago White Sox' logo used from 1976 until 1990; the only difference being the "SOX" wordmark replaced with "ROX".

 The Brockton Rox game cap is navy blue with the "B" cap logo centered on the front in red with white outline.

-The Rox adopted new colors following the 2010 season; the team previously wore green, black, white, and brown.
+The Rox adopted new colors following the 2010 season; the team previously wore teal, cream, brown, and black.
+Some of the inaugural season uniforms used the “ROX” lettering across the chest with “ROCKS” as the inverse shadow below.
+The remaining uniforms reversed that with “ROCKS” as the main lettering across the chest with “ROX” as the inverse shadow below.

 Mascot

 K-O the Boxing Kangaroo is the team's mascot, due to Brockton's heritage of boxing.
 He debuted in 2003, and the original performer from that season was hired by the then-Tampa Bay Devil Rays to serve as their mascot.
 She also went on to mascot for the NHL's Tampa Bay Lightning, and currently also runs her own mascot costume company, Amazing!
 Mascots Inc., which is where K-O's current costume was made.